Differential Spoilers & Full House Wing¶

 |Differential Spoiler Right 1||17||This should be set to the outer right servo|

 |Differential Spoiler Left 2||86||This should be set to the inner left servo|

 |Differential Spoiler Right 2||87||This should be set to the inner right servo|

 You can adjust the direction of each servo using the SERVOn_REVERSED parameters, and swap channels to get the right movement direction for elevons and rudder.
-The wighting of flap to the movement of the outer and inner control surfaces can be set using DSPOILER_CROW_W1 and DSPOILER_CROW_W2 respectively.
+Flap operation is also possible.
+The weighting of flap input to the movement of the outer and inner control surfaces can be set using DSPOILER_CROW_W1 and DSPOILER_CROW_W2 respectively.

 Differential Spoiler options¶